stefanofa/awesome/TOPICS.md

 *   [microlinkhq/browserless](https://github.com/microlinkhq/browserless) - The headless Chrome/Chromium driver on top of Puppeteer.
 Take screenshots, generate PDFs, extract text and HTML with a production-ready API.

+*   [QwikDev/partytown](https://github.com/QwikDev/partytown) - Relocate resource intensive third-party scripts off of the main thread and into a web worker. 🎉

 ## pdf-generation

 *   [microlinkhq/browserless](https://github.com/microlinkhq/browserless) - The headless Chrome/Chromium driver on top of Puppeteer.
 Take screenshots, generate PDFs, extract text and HTML with a production-ready API.